Haripriya9851/Haripriya9851/README.md

 ## 🚀 Projects

+- **Yelp Restaurants NLP LDA topic modeling:** Performed sentiment analysis on Yelp reviews and categorized topics with LDA model, leading to improved customer sentiment insights.
+- **Twitter Sentiment Analysis:**
-- **Life Expectancy Analysis:** Investigating the impact of socio-economic factors on life expectancy across different regions.
+- **Life Expectancy Analysis:** Investigated the impact of socio-economic factors on life expectancy across different regions leveraging ML clustering techniques.
+Visualized the results as a Tableau dashboard and delivered actionable insights for public health improvement.
-- **Sleep Health Analysis:** A presentation on how life expectancy and work habits intersect with sleep health.
+- **Sleep Health Analysis:** Analysis on how life expectancy and work habits intersect with sleep health.

 ## 🎯 Goals